obsidianzh/obsidian-docs/en/Start here.md

 - Obsidian can be extended with [[List of plugins|plugins]].
 Several are available by default, and can be enabled or disabled according to your needs.

-If you want a more thorough introduction, including a bit about our philosophy, check out [[Obsidian]].
+If you want a more thorough introduction, including a bit about our philosophy, check out [[en/Obsidian/Obsidian]].

 And if you'd like a gentle introduction, or just want to get started but don't know how, head over to [[Basic note taking]].